 Oh, Amy!
 You felt so real!
 Although I know I can’t be with you when you are born, I feel like I have held you.
 It’s a dream I believe was a gift and a promise from God.
 Your name will be Amy (the beloved) and Elise (the promise of God).

 Oh, sweet Amy, Daddy and I are so happy and busy doing all we can to bring you home to us and to get ready for you.
 When we told your brothers you were coming home soon, they cheered, danced, and smiled!
 When I dreamed I was holding you in the hospital, it was the same day your foster mother put you in the hospital because you have pneumonia.
 We have the hospital records to show it.
 I believe that in God’s incredible way, I was holding you that night, and somehow you felt me there comforting you, too.
 It won’t be too long.

 I thought it would not be long until I held you, but I was wrong.
-The eight weeks we expected to wait has grown to nearly eleven and counting.
+The eight weeks we expected for waiting has grown to nearly eleven and counting.
 I could not have predicted either how much it hurts to wait for you…or how desperately I want to hold you!
 I did not know how slowly time would seem to pass.
-Sometimes I cry because I want you so much and daddy tries to cheer me up.
+Sometimes I cry because I want you so much, and Daddy tries to cheer me up.
 Everything has been ready for you for a long time now.
 Your room is painted and ready…even the high chair is waiting for you!

 Amy, you are home!

-Amy Elise, you are beloved and you are the fulfilled promise of God for your family.
+Amy Elise, you are beloved by your family.